Drusilla Wilson: Kansas

 In the fall of 1871, they moved to Kansas.
 Two years were spent on a farm and as Superintendent of a school for Native Americans.
 In the spring of 1873, they moved to Lawrence, Kansas, just as the Women's Crusade took form.
 Wilson believed she was born a Prohibitionest, inherited from her father.
 Soon after her arrival in Kansas, Wilson was made State Organizer of the W.C.T.U., then State Treasurer of the Organization and later State President for three years.

 During campaign year 1879-80, she traveled by carriage accompanied by her husband, over 3000 miles, holding meetings in school houses and churches.
 Over 300 public meetings were held in the interest of the prohibition Amendment, besides holding Bands of Hope meetings (later, Loyal Temperance Legion) and giving talks in Sunday schools.
 She spent six weeks visiting Unions during the year, encouraging and strengthening them for this service.
 She did not receive US$1 salary.
 She was 64 years of age when she accomplished this.

-During this time, her gift as a Christian minister was rccognized by Lawrence Monthly Meeting which added to her responsibilities.
+During this time, her gift as a Christian minister was recognized by Lawrence Monthly Meeting which added to her responsibilities.
 Although especially called to the temperance work, her interest in church work never diminished.